Mastercard Incorporated - Class A Shares Close in on 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 4.2% lower than the 20-day average.
+- Trading volume this week was 47.4% higher than the 20-day average.

 - Beta, a measure of the stock’s volatility relative to the overall market stands at 0.9.